Rush Limbaugh, the cutting edge of societal evolution.

 And it's been really hard because I'm trying really hard to keep my baby alive.

-And it's very difficult when you love something so much, and someone just comes into your house and just takes them.
+And it's very difficult when you love something so much and someone just comes into your house and just takes them.

-They should be home with me.
+He should be home with me.

-There's he didn't do anything.
+He didn't do anything.

-And he's at a zoo, and Armani loves to learn.
+And Armani loves to learn.

 He's learning his colors.